-- 2.22 The Council has considered the appropriate occupancy rate to use, considering the advice in Natural England's generic methodology.
+2.29 The Council has considered the appropriate occupancy rate to use, considering the advice in Natural England's generic methodology.
 This sets out that the occupancy figure can be derived from national data as long as it reflects local conditions.
-The national occupancy data which is derived from the Office of National Statistic provides a national average value for the number of residents per dwelling to be 2.4. - 2.23 Havant Borough Council has compared the national occupancy figure against the local occupancy figure.
-As such the national occupancy figure of 2.4 is more precautionary and therefore should be used within nutrient budget calculations. - 2.24 The use of 2.4 occupancy rate is also the baseline occupancy figure used in other habitat regulation considerations, notably the Solent Recreation Mitigation Strategy and therefore provides a consistent application of occupancy rates using an approach which is considered robust by Natural England as the statutory consultee for nature conservation and has been used in decision making since 2018.
-As such the same sliding scale is being used to consider the occupancy of dwellings for calculation of nutrients budgets. - 2.25 The Council has produced a calculator to ascertain the average occupancy of the site by the number of bedroom per dwelling type.
-This document needs to be submitted alongside the nutrient budget calculator. - 2.26 The nutrient budget calculator should include the average occupancy figure derived from the Council's occupancy calculator. - 2.27 For applications which wish to not use the Council's occupancy calculator the applicant would need to justify their bespoke approach to their occupancy figure which they intend to use within Natural England's nutrient budget.
+The national occupancy data which is derived from the Office of National Statistic provides a national average value for the number of residents per dwelling to be 2.4.

+- 2.30 Havant Borough Council has compared the national occupancy figure against the local occupancy figure.
+The national occupancy figure of 2.4 is more precautionary and therefore should be used within nutrient budget calculations submitted with outline applications. - 2.31 The Council has produced a calculator to ascertain the average occupancy of the site by the number of bedroom per dwelling type.
+This document needs to be submitted alongside the nutrient budget calculator. - 2.32 The nutrient budget calculator should include the average occupancy figure derived from the Council's occupancy calculator.
+Where the development mix is not known at outline stage, an average occupancy of 2.4 persons should be used. - 2.33 The use of 2.4 occupancy rate is also the baseline occupancy figure used in calculating other effects on European Sites under the Habitat Regulations, notably the Solent Recreation Mitigation Strategy (Bird Aware) and therefore provides a consistent application of occupancy rates using an approach which is considered robust by Natural England as the statutory consultee for nature conservation and has been used in decision making since 2018. - 2.34 Where the proposal would result in an increased occupancy on a per calendar month basis (such as a holiday letting), the nitrogen budget is to be calculated in full.
+An adjustment should then be made to take account of the proportionate increase on a per calendar month basis, based on the full nitrogen budget.
+For example, if the full amount of the budget is 1.5kg and the proposal is for an additional 4 month occupancy it would be calculated as follows = 4 divided by 12 x 1.5 = 0.5kg per year would be appropriate for mitigation purposes. - 2.35 For applications which do not wish to use the Council's occupancy calculator the applicant would need to justify their bespoke approach to their occupancy figure which they intend to use within Natural England's nutrient budget.